 The Anti-Candida Diet

-This is the really important part of the diet, and if you skip the cleanse this is where you’ll start.
-The Anti-Candida Diet is a more balanced diet but it still eliminates fruit, added sugar, most starchy vegetables, caffeine and anything with a high Glycemic Load.
+This is the really important part of the diet.
+The Anti-Candida Diet is a more balanced diet but it still eliminates added sugar, most starchy vegetables, most fruit, caffeine and anything with a high Glycemic Load.
 This phase is carefully designed to starve the Candida of food while giving you all the nutrition that you need.

 There are also a handful of foods that actually fight Candida.
 These fall into the category of either antifungals or probiotics, and you should integrate them into your diet too.
 So you’ll be happy to know that foods like yogurt and rutabaga are on the foods to eat list, even though their carbohydrate content might have looked too high.